Gus Dean: ARCA Menards Series

-Dean began racing part-time in 2016 with Mason Mitchell Motorsports, scoring 1 win at Talladega in April.
-In 2017, he ran the full schedule with Win-Tron Racing, scoring a 4th-place points finish but lost rookie of the year to Riley Herbst in the season finale at Kansas.
-He returned to the organization in 2018, scoring his second career win at Elko Speedway and finishing 6th in final points.
+Dean began racing part-time in 2016 with Mason Mitchell Motorsports, scoring his first career win at Talladega in April.
+In 2017, he ran the full schedule with Win-Tron Racing, scoring a fourth-place points finish but lost rookie of the year to Riley Herbst in the season finale at Kansas.
+He returned to the organization in 2018, scoring his second career win at Elko Speedway and finishing sixth in final points.

-In 2022, Dean made the switch to Venturini Motorsports.
-He is currently racing in the number 55 Toyota Camry.
+From 2022 to 2024, Dean raced part-time for Venturini Motorsports.
 He won the season opening race at Daytona in 2024, his first with Venturini.

+After not competing in stock cars the previous year, it was revealed in 2026 that Dean would participate in the pre-season test for the series at Daytona International Speedway, driving the No. 25 Toyota for Nitro Motorsports, where he set the fastest time between the two sessions held.
+It was later announced that Dean will drive for Nitro at Daytona and Talladega.

 NASCAR Truck Series

 On January 9, 2019, it was announced that Dean would drive the No. 12 full-time for Young's Motorsports in 2019.
 He finished his Truck rookie season 15th in points.

 Dean chose not to return to Young's Motorsports after the 2019 season.
 On February 4, 2020, he joined Hill Motorsports in their No. 56 Chevrolet Silverado for the season opener at Daytona International Speedway.